fdsmp/Cheat-sheets/Docker/Docker Swarm cheat-sheets.md

 docker service update --update-delay 10s --image nginx:1.26 my_service
 ```

+> [!NOTE]
 > --update-delay : the time delay between updates to a service task or sets of tasks.
 > --update-parallelism : the maximum number of service tasks that the scheduler updates simultaneously.
-> --update-failure-action : control the update behavior when a task returns `FAILED`.
+> --update-failure-action : control the update behavior when a task returns FAILED.
 > --update-max-failure-ratio : fraction of tasks can fail during an update.

 ```shell